Introduction to Postgres add user

-The default user that is present in PostgreSQL after installing it is a Postgres user.
-Besides that in real-time many users need to be created so that access privileges can be assigned accordingly to maintain the security of the database.
-In this article, we will learn how we can create new users in PostgreSQL.There are two methods to do so.
-The first method involves using the CREATE query statement to create a new user and the second method is to use the meta-command to create the user in PostgreSQL’s psql utility.
-We will study the syntax and options provided in both the methods and also see an example of how we can create a new user in PostgreSQL using each of the above-mentioned methods.
+The default user in PostgreSQL after installing it is a Postgres user.
+In real-time scenarios, creating multiple users is often necessary to assign access privileges and maintain database security effectively.
+In this article, we will learn how to create new users in PostgreSQL.There are two methods to do so.
+The first method involves using the CREATE query statement to create a new user, and the second method uses the meta-command to create the user in PostgreSQL’s psql utility.
+We will study the syntax and options provided in both the methods and see an example of creating a new user in PostgreSQL using each of the above-mentioned methods.

 Syntax: